crosswalk-project/crosswalk-website/documentation/18-Screens.md

     window.onresize = fitCanvas;
     fitCanvas();

-NB this changes the canvas width and height attributes then positions it, rather than scaling the canvas in CSS.
+Note that this changes the canvas width and height attributes then positions it, rather than scaling the canvas in CSS.

 This is the result on a ZTE Geek (canvas size is "shrunk" to 480px by 360px):